 Here are the mixes that Henri used.
 The OY begins the sequence moving to the right, OY, Y, YG, G, GB, B, BP (bottom right corner), P, PR, R, no RO, O. In the center are the Hues made with earth tones.
 Direct center is the N (OY+BP) + (B+O).
 Zinc White.
 The lighter colors at the top act as the lighteners that substitute the pure white.
 There are several here because Henri had changed the lighteners several times as he was not happy with them.
 Henri found the palette too green.
 I found the palette too red.

-Henri compensated for this too green effect by having the Y hue dominate the palette, O + YG= Y hue (upper left corner mix).
+Henri compensated for this too green effect by having the Y hue dominate the palette, O + YG= Y hue (upper left corner mix.
+This is really somewhere between Y Bi and Y hue).
 And into this Y hue he built up the YG lights balanced by P (lightener at the bottom), plus some GB lightener (Viridian + white, right second down).
 In regard to the earth tones, Henri used Mars violet (just above the P) to intensify the purples in the lights and also to create a neutral with the G (top right).

 What I found most intriguing about the palette was that the balance between the complements was perfect.
 They perfectly neutralized one another.
 Although, they themselves were kind of unusual.
 Take the B. The B was made by mixing cobalt blue with the G [Azo lemon + raw sienna + touch of viridian(this is my yellow) added to cobalt blue + B hue] + cobalt blue.
 It made a blue that was decidedly greenish.
 But when mixed with the orange, it made a wonderfully cool neutral gray.
 Whereas, the BP + OY, made a warm neutral gray that I really liked.
 Both neutrals were extremely useful.